RAP: Runtime Adaptive Pruning for LLM Inference: Experiments

-\model~ reward function integrates task utility with two penalty terms, weighted by $\alpha$ and $\beta$, to discourage accuracy degradation (importance decay) and excessive memory usage, respectively.
+\textbf{Impact of penalty factors \texorpdfstring{$\alpha$}{alpha} and \texorpdfstring{$\beta$}{beta}.} \model~ reward function integrates task utility with two penalty terms, weighted by $\alpha$ and $\beta$, to discourage accuracy degradation (importance decay) and excessive memory usage, respectively.
 By sweeping $\alpha\in[0.2,1.0]$ and $\beta\in[0.1,0.5]$, users can tune the performance--efficiency trade-off to match deployment needs.
 As shown in Figure~\ref{fig:factors}, higher $\alpha$ values guide the policy to preserve critical blocks, while higher $\beta$ values encourage pruning memory-intensive ones.
 The optimal reward ridge emerges at large $\alpha$ and moderate $\beta$; we adopt $\alpha{=}1.0$ and $\beta{=}0.3$ in all experiments.